How We Pick Our Recommendations

 Before spending $200–$2,600 on a counter, ask: can the free Inventory Counter or Tally Counter at digitaltallycounter.com handle your workflow?
 For quality control tallying, shift production counts, or any counting task that doesn't require physical probe interaction or machine-speed automation, software counters cost nothing and work immediately.

-- Tactile feedback you can feel without looking (mechanical/digital hand counters)
+- Tactile feedback you need to feel without looking (mechanical or digital hand counters)

-- Hands-free operation during physical activity (pedometers, jump ropes, golf clips)
+- Hands-free use during physical activity (pedometers, golf clips, counting jump ropes)

-- Weather resistance that phones can't provide (metal mechanical counters)
+- Weather and drop resistance phones do not survive (metal mechanical clickers)

-- Machine-speed processing (bill counters, coin counters, pill counters)
+- Machine-speed processing humans cannot match (bill counters, coin counters, pill counters)